Rain Sensory & Toddler Storytime

 Rain Sensory Play Crafts & Activities

 Ending Sensory Storytime with free play provides children and their caregivers with an excellent opportunity to explore and socialize.
-Here are great play activities to enjoy with Split!
-Splat!:
+Set out any puppets or flannel board pieces you used during storytime for attendees to enjoy, and offer one of these great rain and weather-themed play activities.

 Rainy Day Pom Sorting